Mr-Super-X/cjp-cli-dev-docs/docs/README.md

 #   - title: Bundlers
 #     details: Default bundler is Vite, while Webpack is also supported.
 Choose the one you like!

-footer: MIT Licensed | Copyright © 2018-present Cjp
+footer: MIT Licensed | Copyright © 2024-present Mr.Cjp
 ---

 <!-- This is the content of home page.
 Check [Home Page Docs][default-theme-home] for more details. -->